Note

 Select the deployment of interest to learn more about it.

-If the deployment fails and you want to redeploy by using the portal, you need to manually cleanup the resources because deployment through the portal isn't idempotent (repeatable).
+Deployment through the portal isn't idempotent (repeatable).
+So, if the deployment fails and you want to redeploy by using the portal, you need to manually clean up the resources.
 These clean-up tasks include deleting VMs and removing entries in Active Directory and/or DNS.
 However, if you use the Azure portal to create a template to deploy your availability group, and then use the template for automation, clean-up of resources isn't necessary because the template is idempotent.